Bury, Greater Manchester: Industrial Revolution

 The houses were of the most limited kind, without basic facilities, sewers or proper streets.
 The result was the rapid spread of disease and high mortality rates in crowded areas.
 In 1838, out of 1,058 working class houses in Bury investigated by the Manchester Statistical Society, 733 had 3–4 people in each bed, 207 had 4–5, and 76 had 5–6.
 Social reformers locally and nationally were concerned about such issues, including Edwin Chadwick.
-One report that prepared the ground for the reform of public health matters, commissioned by the then Prime Minister, Sir Robert Peel, asked local doctors for information.
-King Street, Bury, was highlighted: it had 10 houses, each with one bedroom, and a population of 69.
-The average age of death in Bury was 13.8 years.
+One report that prepared the ground for the reform of public health matters, commissioned by the prime minister Sir Robert Peel, asked local doctors for information.
+King Street was highlighted: it had 10 houses, each with one bedroom, and a population of 69.
+The average life expectancy in Bury was 13.8 years.
 Towns like Bury were likened to 'camps' where newcomers sought work in mill, mine or forge.
 Many, often from Ireland, found shelter in lodging houses.
-Thirty-eight in Bury were surveyed.
-Seventy-three per cent had men and women sharing beds indiscriminately, 81% were filthy and the average was 5.5 persons to a bed.
+Thirty-eight in Bury were surveyed: 73% had men and women sharing beds indiscriminately, 81% were filthy and the average was 5.5 persons to a bed.

 Although Bury had few of the classic late-19th-century spinning mills that were such a feature of other Lancashire towns, a group known as Peel Mills are still in use at Castlecroft Road.
-Immediately north of the town centre, their name is another reminder of the link with the Peel family.
+(Note: The mills lie immediately north of the town centre.)
+Their name is another reminder of the link with the Peel family.